microfan1/microfan1.github.io/README.md

 ### Publications (* indicate graduate student at time of publication)
+Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints, with Mehmet Caner, *Journal of American Statistical Association*, forthcoming.
+Implementation codes on <a href="https://github.com/microfan1/CROWN"> GitHub </a>

 A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates, with Ziwei Mei* and Zijian Guo, *Journal of Business & Economic Statistics*, open access article, 2025, 43(2), 413-422.
 Implementation codes on <a href="https://github.com/microfan1/PMtest"> GitHub </a>

 On the instrumental variable estimation with many weak and invalid instruments, with Yiqi Lin*, Frank Windmeijer and Xinyuan Song, _Journal of the Royal Statistical Society: Series B (Statistical Methodology)_, 86 (4), 2024, 1068–1088.
 Implementation codes on <a href="https://github.com/microfan1/WIT"> GitHub </a>